-Adults should exercise care when selecting children for specific activities, jobs or privileges in order to avoid perceptions of favouritism or injustice.
+Adults should exercise care when selecting children for specific activities, jobs, or privileges to avoid perceptions of favouritism or injustice.
 Similar care should be exercised when children are excluded from an activity.
 Methods of selection and exclusion should always be subject to clear, fair, agreed criteria.

-- be aware of and understand their organisation's relevant policies, e.g. rewarding positive behaviour - ensure that gifts received or given in situations which may be misconstrued are declared and recorded - only give gifts to a child as part of an agreed reward system - · where giving gifts other than as above, ensure that these are of insignificant value and given to all children equally - ensure that all selection processes of children are fair, and these are undertaken and agreed by more than one member of staff - ensure that they do not behave in a manner which is either favourable or unfavourable to individual children and be aware that such infatuations may carry a risk of their words or actions being misinterpreted.
+- be aware of and understand their organisation's relevant policies, for example, rewarding positive behaviour - ensure that gifts received or given in situations which may be misconstrued are declared and recorded - only give gifts to a child as part of an agreed reward system - where giving gifts other than as above, ensure that these are of insignificant value and given to all children equally - ensure that all selection processes of children are fair, and these are undertaken and agreed by more than one member of staff - ensure that they do not behave in a manner which is either favourable or unfavourable to individual children